mrisher/smtp-sts/reporting.md

     whatever scheme they prefer to generate a unique identifier.
 It is provided as a string.
 * `policy-type`: The type of policy that was applied by the sending domain.
-    Presently, the only two valid choices are `tlsa` and `sts`.
+    Presently, the only three valid choices are `tlsa`, `sts`, and the literal string `no-policy-found`.
 It is provided as a string.
 * `policy-string`: The string serialization of the policy, whether TLSA record or STS policy.
 Any linefeeds from the original policy MUST be replaced with [SP].
 TODO: Help with specifics.